Nature in the Making (joint) / Tactile Tectonics (solo)

 Because of the configuration of my 1880s jacquard teaching looms, I am able to create miniature jacquard pieces in repeat of four different sizes.
 Jacquard looms are able to create thread-by-thread pictorial weave effects which are impossible on regular shaft looms, and require a different method of planning than normal shaft weaving.

-Using modern electronic hand-jacquard looms, weavers are able to create one-off non-repeating designs but my looms were used to teach fabric designers of the C19th and C20th how to design in repeat for textile production in the north of England.
+Using modern electronic hand-jacquard looms, weavers are able to create one-off non-repeating designs.
+However, my looms were used to teach fabric designers of the C19th and C20th how to design in repeat for textile production in the north of England.